AngularFirebase/133-firestore-joins-custom-rx-operators/README.md

 afs.collection('users')
       .valueChanges()
       .pipe(
-        innerJoin(afs, 'userId', 'orders')
+        leftJoin(afs, 'userId', 'orders')
       )

 // result

-{
+[{
     ...userData
     orders: [{ orderNo: 'A', userId: 'jeff' }, { orderNo: 'B', userId: 'jeff' }]
-}
+}]
 ```

-`innerJoinDocument` - Joins a related doc to each item in a collection.
+`leftJoinDocument` - Joins a related doc to each item in a collection.
 Useful when the documents each have a has-one relationship to some other document. i, e. user has_one country.

 ```
 +users